 Information coming soon!

-The Troy School District has an award-winning, renouned instrumental music program that includes band and strings instruction for grades 5 through 12.
+The Troy School District has an award-winning, renowned instrumental music program that includes band and strings instruction for grades 5 through 12.
 All district fifth graders will automatically be in band or string orchestra class for the entire school year.
 The students can choose to study violin, viola, cello, string bass, flute, clarinet, saxophone, trumpet, trombone, baritone, or snare drum/bell kit.
 No previous experience is necessary.
 Class instruction includes basic sound production and technique, note-reading, elementary ear-training, playing a variety of music styles, and chances for creativity.
 For optimal progress, band and strings students are encouraged to practice for 15 minutes a day as their homework.
 Group performance opportunities include a winter concert, a spring concert, and an all-school assembly concert.

 The Troy School District provides 45 minutes of Spanish instruction per week in every 3rd and 4th grade class and 25 minutes in every 5th grade class.
 Students will receive grades for Spanish based on Michigan’s Foreign Language Benchmarks twice a year.
 The assigned grades will indicate if a student is secure, progressing, or needs more practice in a particular area.
 A brief overview of the course content for 2011-2012 is as follows: